William E. Bonini

 William Emory Bonini (August 23, 1926 – December 13, 2016) was an American geologist and geophysicist.
 He was Professor of Geological Engineering at Princeton University and known for his global gravity and magnetic surveys that advanced the understanding of Earth's shape and crustal structure.
-From 1970-1996, he held the George J. Magee Professorship of Geoscience and Geological Engineering, after which he became emeritus.
+From 1970 to 1996, he held the George J. Magee Professorship of Geoscience and Geological Engineering, after which he became emeritus.

 Early life and education

 Bonini was born in Washington, D.C., in 1926.
 A fourth generation Washingtonian, he graduated from Western High School.
 He began his undergraduate studies at Princeton University in 1944 and was drafted into the United States Navy during World War II, where he trained in radar operations.
 He returned to Princeton to complete his B.S. in engineering in 1948 and M.S.E. in 1949.
 He earned his Ph.D. in geology and geophysics from the University of Wisconsin–Madison in 1957, working with George P. Woollard.
 Bonini was the first member of his family to earn a college degree.